swallowcamel/nancywiki/Forms-authentication.md

     {
         Get["/login"] = parameters => {
             // Called when the user visits the login page or is redirected here because
-            // and attempt was made to access a restricted resource.
+            // an attempt was made to access a restricted resource.
 It should return
             // the view that contains the login form };